stellaaash/EPROM/Computer Science/OSI Model.md

 Also see [[Routing Table]].
 ## 4. Transport
 This layer, while more abstract, plays an essential role in the overall transmission of data over a network.
+The *port* that the connection or packet uses is specified here.
 When data is sent between devices, it follows one of two protocols: [[Transmission Control Protocol]] or [[User Datagram Protocol]].
 Here is a brief comparison of both: